The CSS font properties define the font family, boldness, size, and the style of a text.

 The font family of a text is set with the

-If the browser does not support the first font, it tries the next font.
+If the browser does not support the first font, it tries the next font, and so

 Start with the font you want, and end with a generic family, to let the browser pick a similar font in the generic family, if no other fonts are available.

 Note: If the name of a font family is more than one word, it must be in quotation marks, like: "Times New Roman".

 More than one font family is specified in a comma-separated list:

-For more commonly used font combinations, look at our Web Safe Font Combinations.
+For commonly used font combinations, look at our Web Safe Font Combinations.

 font-style property is mostly used to specify italic text.